 Coaches will generally contact players within one week of receiving their team roster at the coaches' meeting.
-The date of the coaches' meeting will generally be at least two weeks prior to the beginning of the season.
-If you do not hear from your child's coach within one week prior to the start of the season, please contact the GNWSA Registrar to ensure your child's registration was received and your child was placed on a team. back to top
+The date of the coaches' meeting will generally be at least three to four weeks prior to the beginning of the season.
+If you do not hear from your child's coach within two weeks prior to the start of the season, please contact the GNWSA Registrar to ensure your child's registration was received and your child was placed on a team. back to top

 - When and where are practices?